 With the initial onset of pain, bed rest is not usually recommended for more than two days.
 Longer periods of rest are not effective in speeding recovery and can in fact prolong the recovery time.
-It is best to continue gentle activity as much as possible without stretching or straining.
+It is best to continue gentle activity as much as possible while avoiding painful positions or movements.

-Alternative treatments For some people the use of alternative treatments such as acupuncture, chiropractic and osteopathy prove effective in treating the pain caused by a herniated disc.
+For some people the use of alternative treatments such as massage, acupuncture, chiropractic and osteopathy prove effective in treating the pain caused by a herniated disc.

 This surgery involves removing all or part of the damaged disc in order to relieve pressure on the spinal nerves.
 A discectomy can be performed as “open” surgery (open discectomy) or “minimally invasive surgery” (microdiscetomy).